An extensive guide to the best breakfast you could have in Spain

 10. Vegan Spanish Omelet Recipe

-Tortilla española vegana is one of the healthiest Spanish breakfast recipes that can be considered a savory plant-based alternative to the usual Spanish omelet, which is normally cooked with eggs and potatoes.
+Tortilla española vegana is one of the healthiest Spanish breakfast recipes that can be considered a savory plant-based alternative to the usual Spanish omelet, which is usually cooked with eggs and potatoes.

 Vegan Spanish omelets are a delicious substitute for people who have a plant-based diet or want to consume less animal products.